Emrey-Hub/Emrey/README.md

 # CVM Fund Data Scraper and Visualizer

 ## Description
 This Python script scrapes financial data for investment funds from the official CVM (Comissão de Valores Mobiliários) website.
-It currently focuses on a single fund but is designed to be expanded for multi-fund analysis and comparison.
+It currently focuses on a single fund and saves as database file but is designed to be expanded for multi-fund analysis and comparison.

 ## Features
 - Web scraping of fund data from the CVM portal